 Unless you purchase a custom website address, (domain) you’ll find yourself with a long website address like www.myboomerblog.wordpress.com.
 The same thing will happen if you use Blogger, (Blogspot) which is hosted by Google.

 Free sites like that are okay if you’re blogging strictly as a hobby or simply want an online diary.
 But, if you want to start a business, promote a project, and/or look professional, build your site with WordPress.org.
-You can install it for free with a few clicks once you establish a hosting account.
+You can install it for free with a few clicks once you establish your hosting account.

 3. It’s important to have control over your content